-Figure 4-1: Stress testing combox - Observations - Time taken to process all files in a given file dump.
+Figure 4-1: Stress testing combox - Observations - Time taken to process all files.

 • Fig. 4-1 shows the time it takes combox to process files for a given file dump .
+As can be observed from the graph, the total time taken to process all the files tends almost linearly increase with the increase in the size of the file dump .

-&lt;sup>10https://git.ricketyspace.net/combox-paper/plain/dumper/dump
+$^{10} \rm https://git.ricketyspace.net/combox-paper/plain/dumper/dump$